 In 2023, Apple began phasing out the Lightning port for the iPhone, introducing the iPhone 15, iPhone 15 Plus, iPhone 15 Pro, and iPhone 15 Plus with a USB-C port.
 The USB-C port replaces the Lightning port and allows the iPhone, iPad, and Mac to use the same power adapter and cable.

-This guide covers everything we know about the switch to USB-C.
+This guide covers everything we know about Apple's transition to USB-C.

 Apple's 2023 flagship iPhones have USB-C ports right now.

 Apple is expected to use USB-C for all future iPhones.

 Apple is still selling several older iPhone models as low-cost options, and these devices have a Lightning port.